 3. Install the new thread break contact post by rotating it clockwise into the tensioner bracket.
 Secure the post "finger-tight" only.

 CAUTION!
 Use care not to cross thread the post when installing it.

-4. Reinstall the thread tensioner and check spring as described in a previous procedure in this section, then perform check spring adjustment.
+4. Reinstall the thread tensioner and check spring; and perform the check spring adjustment as described previously in this section.